 Key Account Management (KAM) is a comprehensive approach that underpins successful business strategies.
 This page introduce three critical aspects of KAM: what it is, why it matters, and the importance of implementing it effectively.
 By understanding these elements, businesses can optimise their customer relationships and drive sustainable growth.

-Key account management and sales are not the same thing.
-Key account management does not mean selling to big customers – it is not just a higher form of sales or a synonym for sales to the C-Suite.
+Key account management does not mean selling to big customers.
+It is not just a higher form of sales or a synonym for sales to the C-Suite.
 While KAM may engage with the customer’s C-Suite, the process involves much more than the relatively straightforward sales element.

 If you are an experienced key account manager, you likely already know this.
 However, if you are new to account management, a senior manager without experience in this area, or a manager from a supporting department, this may be news to you – and important news at that.